sespert/TriviaGame/README.md

 # TriviaGame
-A game of question and answers, part of Homework #5 of UM Coding Bootcamp
+A game of questions and answers, part of Homework #5 of UM Coding Bootcamp